About r4wRun

 Events

 Events are individual races within a championship.
-Each event goes through: Registration, Qualifying, Brackets, Results.
+Each event goes through: Registration, Qualifying, Knockouts, Results.

 - Set name, location, dates and an optional description and banner.